-- 76. The proportion of the TDL required to be paid by each QLP is determined by its share of the total qualified revenue earned by all QLPs for the TDL period. - 77.
-In accordance with s 85(1)(a) and (b) of the Act, Table 3 shows the qualified revenue amounts that we have determined, and the amount of the TDL payable by each liable person. - 78.
-We are still waiting on audit/assurance information for two QLPs.
-This information may result in a change to their qualified revenue, which will only have a minor impact on the overall allocation of the levy.
+- 73. The proportion of the TDL required to be paid by each QLP is determined by its share of the total qualified revenue earned by all QLPs for the TDL period. - 74.
+In accordance with s 88(a) and (b) of the Act, Table 3 shows the qualified revenue amounts that we have determined, and the amount of the TDL payable by each liable person.